 As with its previous low-priced tablets, the new Fire device will show ads on its screen saver.
 Avoiding the ads will cost an additional $15.

 The discount tablet will debut amid a slump in the sale of the devices.
-The downturn suggests consumers who already own a tablet see little need to upgrade.
-And that those that don't have one either aren't interested in the devices or can't afford one.
+The downturn suggests people who already own a tablet see little need to upgrade.
+And those that do not have one are not interested in the devices.
+Or they cannot afford one.

-Amazon is hoping that the low price of the new tablet will be so appealing that people will stock up on the devices.
-Perhaps they will have them scattered around the house.
-As a prod, it plans to sell a six-pack of the 7-inch Fire tablets for the price of five, or $250.
+Amazon is hoping that the low price of the new tablet will be appealing.
+Perhaps people will stock up.
+They could have them scattered around the house.
+The company plans to sell a six-pack of the 7-inch Fire tablets for the price of five.
+That will be $250.

 Although the new tablet is cheap, Limp boasted it is far superior to other discount tablets.

-Amazon is promising the discount tablet will have decent processing power, good color saturation and seven hours of battery life.
-A more durable version designed for kids will come with a blue or pink bumper.
+Amazon is promising the discount tablet will have decent processing power.
+The company says the tablet will have good color saturation.
+And it will have seven hours of battery life.
+There is also a more durable version designed for kids.
+It will come with a blue or pink bumper.
 It also will have a 2-year replacement warranty if it's broken for any reason.
 It will sell for $100.

 Amazon also has unveiled updates to larger, more expensive tablets and its devices for streaming Internet video to television sets.
-The company is gearing up to battle Apple and other gadget makers for the flurry of electronics sales that typically accompanies the holiday shopping season.
+The company is gearing up to battle Apple and other gadget makers.
+A flurry of electronics sales typically accompany the holiday shopping season.

-Apple also has shown off its latest iPhone, an iPad with a 12-inch screen and a long-delayed update of its TV-streaming box for Internet video and music.
+Apple also has shown off some new or updated products.
+It is offering the latest iPhone.
+It has an iPad with a 12-inch screen.
+And Apple now has the long-delayed update of its TV-streaming box.
+That is for Internet video and music.

 Amazon tried to counter the iPhone's popularity with its own smartphone last year.
 But it never caught on.
 The company no longer sells its Fire phone.
 It's still available in other online stores.

 Amazon is adding a remote control with a voice-activated search option to its Fire stick for Internet video streaming.
 The streaming stick will sell for $50.
-The price is up from $40 from last year's version without voice-recognition technology.
+The price is up from $40 from last year's version.
+That one did not include voice-recognition technology.

 Amazon's Fire TV box will now be able stream ultra HD video.
-It uses technology that is also supposed to deliver a better picture to screens with standard HD, too.
-It will sell for $100 compared with $150 for the new Apple TV box that is scheduled to go on sale at the end of October.
+It uses technology that is supposed to deliver a better picture to screens with standard HD, too.
+It will sell for $100.
+That is compared with $150 for the new Apple TV box.
+That device is scheduled to go on sale at the end of October.

 CRITICAL THINKING QUESTION